Carlos Correa Preview, Player Props: Twins vs. Mets

 Carlos Correa At The Plate

-- Correa has 113 hits and an OBP of .313 to go with a slugging percentage of .406.
-All three of those stats rank first among Minnesota hitters this season.
+- Correa leads Minnesota with 113 hits and an OBP of .312, plus a team-best slugging percentage of .403.

-- Correa has an RBI in 42 of 126 games this year, with multiple RBI in 14 of them.
-He has also driven in three or more of his team's runs in five contests.
+- In 33.1% of his games this year, Correa has driven in at least one run.
+In 14 of those games (11%) he recorded more than one RBI, while accounting for three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.